 The Accounts and Audit (Wales) Regulations 2018 came into force on 14th March 2018.
 The regulations confirmed the new timetables for the publishing of statements of accounts in Wales.
-In 2018/19 the deadline for certification by the Section 151 Officer has been brought forward to 15th June 2019, and for 2020/21 will be brought forward to 31st May 2020.
+In 2018/19 the deadline for certification by the Section 151 Officer was brought forward to 15th June 2020, and for 2020/21 will be brought forward to 31st May 2020.
 The Council is actively preparing for having to produce its accounts earlier in conjunction with its external auditors.
-The regulations also remove the requirement for pension fund statements to be included in the administering bodies' accounts.